 5. We want to give ourselves the option of having my wife stay at home or work part-time when our daughter starts schooling,

 An experience that comes once in everyone’s life.
 But the reality is that to achieve that, we must successfully transit from a dual-income home to a single income home.
 That means we will need a lot of help, and the most logical way of getting that help is to have our savings contribute to the income streams via good, solid investments.
 Of course, we will be managing our expenses as well by keeping our standards of living in check, and being sensible with our lifestyles, all while keeping an eye on our retirement fund too!

 But most of all, we are both breathless with anticipation at the arrival of our daughter.
 I have promised everyone that I won’t spoil her rotten.
 And I’ll have to rely on you all to help keep me honest there.
 Albeit having planned the finances with the addition of our baby girl down to the very last detail, we understand and acknowledge that things may change.
 However, making sure that everything has been planned and being careful about the details is just something that every parent has had to do since the beginning of time.
 And now, it’s my turn.

-This is an original article written by Loh Yong Cheng, Client Adviser at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Loh Yong Cheng, Client Adviser at Providend, Singapore’s Fee-only Wealth Advisory Firm.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.